Caregiving: Making Meaning: Art as acts of care

 Exhibiting works, Invisible Agent, Maintenance Performance, 2015.
 Existing Momentum, Video Work, 2012.
 Enacting Dreams/Always Knitting, Video Work, 2018.

-This edition of the work was performed on an examination bed in a public foyer of the University of Technology Sydney in 2020 during the COVID-19 pandemic.
-The performance work taps into the unspoken and deep interpersonal connections embedded in care.
+This edition of the work was performed on an examination bed in the public foyer of the University of Technology Sydney in 2020, during the COVID-19 pandemic.
+The performance explores the unspoken, profound interpersonal connections at the heart of care.

-The live artwork is part of a larger UTS digital art project, a collaboration between the UTS Centre for Carers Research, the UTS Faculty of Transdisciplinary Innovation & funding support from a Social Impact Grant from the UTS Centre for Social Justice and Inclusion.
+This live artwork was part of a larger UTS digital art project—a collaboration between the UTS Centre for Carers Research and the UTS Faculty of Transdisciplinary Innovation, with funding from a Social Impact Grant awarded by the UTS Centre for Social Justice and Inclusion.

 For more information: https://www.uts.edu.au/research-and-teaching/our-research/institute-public-policy-and-governance/about-institute/centre-for-carers-research/about-us/our-work/making-meaning-performance-art-social-impact/making-meaning-art-acts-care